16c7x/qualys/README.md

 # qualys

 This module installs the Qualys Agent.
+A change

 ## Setup